 The best way to plan a theme is to develop one as a team with your staff.
 A great resource for catch phrases is NTC’s AMERICAN IDIOMS DICTIONARY, available online or from a local bookstore.
 This publication has thousands of everyday expressions.
 If an idiom book is not available, consider using a thesaurus.

-Listed below are just a few theme ideas to consider.
-Take a moment to review some of these ideas for your theme, or develop your own theme.
-Make sure to introduce it on your cover, endsheets, title pages, division pages, and sections of the yearbook.
+Make sure to introduce your yearbook theme on your cover, endsheets, title pages, division pages, and sections of the yearbook.
 There is no wrong theme; but a theme might be underdeveloped and difficult to understand.
-To avoid this, as you select your theme, make sure to brainstorm ideas with everyone on the staff.
+To avoid this, as you select your theme, make sure to brainstorm ideas with everyone on the yeargbook staff.